 - 2. Target one of the following: - an architecture using the -march option. - a specific processor using the -mcpu option. - 3.
 (AArch32 targets only) Specify the floating-point hardware available using the -mfpu option, or omit to use the default for the target. - 4.
-(AArch32 targets only) For processors that support both ARM and Thumb, specify the instruction set using -marm or -mthumb, or omit to default to -marm.
+(AArch32 targets only) For processors that support both A32 (formerly ARM) and T32 (formerly Thumb) instruction sets, specify the instruction set using -marm or -mthumb, or omit to default to -marm.